-A successful and charismatic businessman, Mr. Zhang captured the audience with his success stories and his down-to-earth charm.
+A successful and charismatic businessman, Mr. Zhang captured the audience with his success stories and down-to-earth charm.
 He successfully turned companies around, drove profit margins to over 30%, and built teams from a 20-person start-up to over 5000 employees.
 Mr. Zhang is currently the managing director of NIO, a Chinese global start-up company that manufactures and designs premium, electric, autonomous vehicles.
 He advised students to “Pick up the right industry and pick it up at the right moment.”
-Furthermore, he advised us to make a long-term plan and cut it up into phases that could be achievable step by step.
-Mr. Zhang encouraged us to stay ambitious; he said, “Nobody can win without hard work.”
+Furthermore, he advised them to make a long-term plan and break it up into phases that could be achievable step by step.
+Mr. Zhang encouraged students to stay ambitious, stating “Nobody can win without hard work.”

 NANCY MUYTOY, Class of 2015, Mexico